ma08/i3-wm-config/README.md

 I am still figuring out to get all the parts of the original repo working.
 Right now, the status bar is the default provided by i3.
 `i3pystatus` is not being used.
+`workspace_controller.py` is not being used as workspace navigation is slow.
+Using the default commands for the navigation keybindings

 # Dependencies